HossamKhafagy9/Sprints_Project/README.md

 4. "Add Webhook"

-##Step 6: Configure Jenkins Pipeline
+## Step 6: Configure Jenkins Pipeline

-1.get
-Create a Multibranch Pipeline in Jenkins:
+1.get ecr url from aws add it to jenkins file in the approprtiate location 2.Create a Multibranch Pipeline in Jenkins

-Create a new pipeline for your GitHub repository.
+3.Create a new pipeline for your GitHub repository.

-Configure credentials, repository URL, and branch discovery.
+4.Configure credentials, repository URL, and branch discovery.

-Build Configuration:

-Customize the pipeline configuration based on your requirements.
-Step 5: Run the Pipeline
+## Step 7: Run the Pipeline
 Commit and push changes to your GitHub repository.
 Jenkins will automatically trigger the pipeline on new commits and perform the defined actions.